elabftw/elabftw/doc/install-drop.rst

 Everything will be configured properly and automagically.

-.. warning:: You must own a domain name (or subdomain).
-Otherwise the Let's Encrypt script will not work.

 If you don't have a (sub)domain already, you can get one from `OVH <https://www.ovh.com>`_, `Gandi <https://www.gandi.net>`_, `1&1 <https://www.1and1.com>`_ or any other domain name registrar.
 It's about 5$ a year.

 Create your drop